top of page

 • Safeguarding adults level 2

-I am a registered BACP member, and you can find confirmation of this at https://www.bacp.co.uk/search/Register.
-This means my qualifications meet the approved standards, and I am bound by the BACP code of ethics.
+I am a registered NCPS member (NCPS4227), and you can find confirmation of this at https://www.search-ncps.com/search Simply type my name into the search function.
+This means my qualifications meet the approved standards, and I am bound by the NCPS code of ethics.

 bottom of page